AdamLaurie/mphidflash/README.txt

 from the Windows commmand line - e.g. 'mphidflash-1.6-win-32.exe'.
 You should copy this file somewhere on your executable path and rename it to 'mphidflash.exe'.

+Additionally for Windows you can use Microsoft Visual Studio C (tested with MSVC 2010); open the mphidflash.sln solution.
+You will also need the Windows DDK (Device Development Kit) installed for some .h & .lib files.
+There are 3 places in usb_windows.c that need to be edited to match your DDK install location.

 Usage
 =====